tkareine/jekyll-minibundle/README.md

 Jekyll's site destination directory will have the bundle file at that path.
 The path will contain an MD5 fingerprint.

-Place `minibundle` [Liquid][Liquid] block into the Liquid template file where you want the block's generated markup to appear.
-Write bundling configuration inside the block in [YAML][YAML] syntax.
+Place `minibundle` [Liquid] block into the Liquid template file where you want the block's generated markup to appear.
+Write bundling configuration inside the block in [YAML] syntax.
 For example, to bundle a set of JavaScript sources:

 ``` text
 {% minibundle js %}